 Mountains are the mother of all dreams and adventures.
 We have a list of must-see mountains from a range of the small but picturesque hills to the extraordinary and prominent glaciers.
 They are easy to find, and the sights are sensational.

 As one of the most photographed mountains in Iceland, Kirkjufell is a landmark standing on the northern side of the Snaefellsnes Peninsula.
 It’s 463 meters above sea level in the unique isolating posture that adds an intriguing style to the scene.
 Nearby Kirkjufellsfoss waterfall has a mild stream.
 Visitors and photographers love to put them together in one frame.
 In winter, the aurora borealis sometimes dance high up over the mountain tip, while the snow reflects the fabulous lights brightening the entire land, making it one of the most spectacular sights to see.

 Driving about one hour to the west from Kirkjufell, you will see Snaefellsjokull glacier towering up to 1446 meters above sea level.
 One exciting if not terrifying fact about the 700,000-year-old glacier is that it’s an active volcano.
 The entire area is protected and named Snaefellsjokull National Park, in which the snow-capped Snaefellsjokull is looking peaceful like a crown jewel.

-Vatnajokull glacier has the one of the largest ice-cap and is the most voluminous glacier in Europe.
+Vatnajokull glacier has one of the largest ice-caps and is the most voluminous glacier in Europe.
 Its size expands over 8100 sq km.
 You can explore the Vatnajokull National Park through one of its glacier tongues.